 The 25-km grid makes sure that the habitats of Sweden are monitored in proportion to their abundance in the country as well as the entire altitudinal and latitudinal gradient where birds are present.
 At each site, the observer walks an 8-km transect describing a $2\times2$ km square and records all bird species heard and/or seen within 8 h.
 In addition, the observer has eight 5-min point counts where all birds seen or heard must also be recorded.
-The point counts take place at each of the corners of the square and in the centroid of the square.
+The point counts take place at each of the corners of the square and at the middle point of the transect (see Fig. 1).
 Of the circa 250 species breeding in Sweden, 244 are reported in BBS, thus ensuring a good coverage of the breeding birds \citep{Lindstrom2013}.
-The BBS reports ‘individuals’ as sampling unit, which differs from TOV-E’s reporting unit (pairs of individuals; see above).\\ \\ Although these monitoring programs are designed to cover a large part of both countries (Fig. 1), for our case study, we only selected census sites that lie within a polygon defined to produce an approximation of a Gaussian Random Field when we want to make inference about a point pattern in Trøndelag (see red polygon in Fig. 1, \citep{Lindgren2011,10.1093/biomet/asv064}).
+The BBS reports ‘individuals’ as sampling unit, which differs from TOV-E’s reporting unit (pairs; see above).\\ \\ Although these monitoring programs are designed to cover a large part of both countries (Fig. 1), for our case study, we only selected census sites that lie within a polygon defined to produce an approximation of a Gaussian Random Field and make inference about a point pattern in Trøndelag Country, central Norway (see red polygon in Fig. 1, \citep{Lindgren2011,10.1093/biomet/asv064}).
 This polygon covers a total area of 173.634 $km^2$ and contains 113 census sites in Norway and 70 in Sweden.
 The main motivation to reduce the study region from the entire country to a smaller area (defined by the polygon) was strictly computational and for an easier compilation of covariate information.
 In addition, this region, which is basically within Trøndelag County in central Norway, is largely representative of habitat types, topography and biodiversity found elsewhere in Norway.